LLM, SJD, and Exchange A to Z at the U

 • VETERANS

 The Veterans Services certifying officials are located in the Office of the University Registrar to assist veterans and dependents of veterans who are entitled to VA educational benefits.
 Review the Veterans Resource Guide to learn about the services that are available.
 The Veterans Resource Center provides support and guidance to student veterans for the successful transition from military service to campus life.
 They also connect veterans and military-affiliated students to academic and other University resources through collaborative programs and engagement activities with campus partners and alumni.
-Contact the Veterans Resource Center at 305-284-8727 if you have any questions or Jack Townsend who serves as the law school's liaison.
+Contact the Veterans Resource Center at 305-284-8727 if you have any questions.

 Top